 The API server is the front door to Kubernetes.
 Any changes you make in the environment are communicated through the API server.
 The API server uses all your resources to commit the changes inside the cluster.
 For the kube-apiserver, you should monitor the following:

 - Requests per minute (RPM)

 - Threshold issues with etcd

-The ectd of the control plane is a value store that Kubernetes uses this for storing all of the desired states for the cluster.
+The etcd of the control plane is a value store that Kubernetes uses this for storing all of the desired states for the cluster.
 Changes in the cluster are compared to the desired state to determine the necessary response.
-For ectd, you should monitor the following:
+For etcd, you should monitor the following: